What Are Source of Funds (SOF) and Source of Wealth (SOW) in AML Compliance?

 Collecting identifying information and verifying customer identities are the foundation of KYC and CDD.
 However, financial institutions and other businesses subject to AML regulations may need to dig deeper into some customers’ financial histories to accurately assess risk.

 Source of funds (SOF) and source of wealth (SOW) are among the most valuable checks for determining risk.
-They help regulated organizations better understand the risk profile presented by transactions and customers; they play a pivotal role in enhanced due diligence checks.
+They help regulated organizations better understand the risk profile presented by transactions and customers, and they play a pivotal role in enhanced due diligence checks.

 In this article, we’ll take a closer look at what SOF and SOW are, why they matter, and the circumstances in which they are required.